Climate Change and Food Security

 Nitrous oxide:

-Chemical fertilizer, livestock
+chemical fertilizer, livestock wastes

 The fact that food production is both damaged by GHGs and a source of GHGs makes it doubly important that climate change and food security be given top priority.